Shuswap River Valley · North Okanagan · BC

 Enderby's main community park sits right on the riverbank, with picnic areas, green space, a playground, and easy walking paths.
 This is where families gather, where summer evenings happen, and where the town comes together.

-Opening May 19, 2026
+Soft Opening on May 19, 2026

 A brand-new outdoor pool with a lazy river, expanded leisure decks, and improved accessibility is coming to Barnes Park this summer.